Seeing the World through different Eyes

 Detect Eye Diseases

-Eye problems don’t always show themselves until they have reached a point of damaging your eye.
+Eye problems don’t always show themselves until they have reached a point where irreversible damage has already occurred to the eyes.
 At times, deterioration can be so gradual that you don’t notice the regression.
 Glaucoma and diabetic retinopathy have few, if any, symptoms in early stages.
 In these situations, a thorough eye exam can help detect these issues early on and action can be taken to prevent vision loss.

 Your eyes are unique, and they may experience unique changes.
 When you have regular eye exams, it allows the Optometrist to notice changes.
 Whether large or small and it allows these conditions to be treated accordingly.
 These changes may seem insignificant to you, but to your Optometrist, could be signs of underlying conditions.